 - Being watchful of traffic at all times

-- Never assuming other drivers can see you
+- Never assume other drivers can see you

 - Always signaling your intentions